AmmarSyedK/DroneDetection/README.md

 https://user-images.githubusercontent.com/76450681/211209661-be069c27-5e96-4651-a448-fdc2bcbb9d3d.mp4

-We can see that it recognize the drones quite accuratly.
+We can see that it recognizes the drones quite accuratly with a little bit of mistakes.
+This is due to the low database that we have used to train our model.

 # Requirements